CiscoDevNet/botkit-webex-samples/README.md

 * Create a new project pointing to this repo.

-* Open your app settings, view your config variables, and add an ACCESS_TOKEN variable with your bot's access token as value.
+* Open your app settings, view your config variables, and add a `WEBEX_ACCESS_TOKEN` variable with your bot's access token as value.

 * Unless your app is using [Dyno Metadata](https://devcenter.heroku.com/articles/dyno-metadata), you also need to add a PUBLIC_URL variable pointing to your app domain.